Implementing Median Algorithm with Two Binary Heaps

 can use binary search to find the insertion position, the insertion operation requires shifting data, resulting in a worst-case time complexity of O(N).

 What about using a linked list?
-Inserting elements in a linked list is fast, but finding the insertion position requires linear traversal, with a worst-case time complexity of O(N).
+Inserting elements into a linked list is fast, but finding the insertion position requires linear traversal, with a worst-case time complexity still at O(N).
 Additionally, the findMedian

-method also needs to traverse to find the middle index, again with a worst-case time complexity of O(N).
+method also needs to traverse to find the middle index, resulting in a worst-case time complexity of O(N).

 So, how about using a balanced binary tree, where the complexity for insertions, deletions, and searches is O(logN)?
 Would that work?